EngineerFergus/DigitalSignalProcessing/README.md

 ![Windows](ShowCase/Resources/WindowsImage.PNG)

 ## Finite Impulse Response (FIR) Filters
 The general practice for digital filter design is to multiply elementwise between a sinc sequence and a window sequence to obtain a windowed-sinc lowpass filter kernel.
 These kernels are then manipulated using spectral inversion or reversal to make high pass, band pass, and band reject filters.
 Examples of the advantages of the windowed-sinc filter kernel over the sinc filter kernel are shown in the following plots.
-Notice the overshoot of the sinc filter kernel in the frequency domain and the stopband attenuation reaching only around -25 dB compared to around -80 dB for the windowed-sinc kernel.
+Notice the overshoot and ripple of the sinc filter kernel in the frequency domain and the stopband attenuation reaching only around -25 dB compared to around -80 dB for the windowed-sinc kernel.

 ![WindowedSinc](ShowCase/Resources/SincVWindowedSincImage.PNG)